Short-time existence of the Ricci flow on noncompact Riemannian manifolds: Evolution equations of curvature under the local Ricci flow

 Replace $f$ with $|Rm|$, we get our conclusion. }

-Using the formula in section $1$ of Chapter 3 of \cite{RI}, we could get the following formula (because the calculation is very similar with the reduction of Lemma \ref{lem 0.1}, so we omit the calculation here, just give the formula):
+Using the formula in Chapter 3 of \cite{RI}, we can get the following formula (because the calculation is very similar with the reduction of Lemma \ref{lem 3.1}, we omit the calculation here, just give the formula):